alex-bearden/teaching_and_learning/README.md

 - An illustration of using calculus I optimization techniques to find line of best fit.
 - My attempt at the popular Kaggle Titanic competition.
 - A implementation of an exercise from **The Elements of Statistical Learning** involving computing a Bayes optimal decision boundary for data generated from mixtures of multinomial normal distributions.
+- My solution to a toxic post-flagging problem, using the data from https://www.kaggle.com/competitions/jigsaw-toxic-comment-classification-challenge/data.